dipakpatil5050/Nike-brand-Project/README.md

 #### Example:

 This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Users can filter for shopping for particular products.
+The functionality to sort by additional parameters is in progress.

 ## Project Screen Shot(s)